Hi and welcome!

 In 2006 I began a profound spiritual awakening.
-It started with feeling an explosion of grief.
-I cried out in agony and yelled at “God” for his cruel joke that was my life.
-I wailed, yelled out “What do you want from me?!”
-I crumpled in a pile on my sofa with my arms wrapped around my shaking body.
+It began with an explosion of grief as I cried out to “God” for his cruel joke that was my life.
+I lay crumpled on my love seat with my arms wrapped around my sobbing body.
 Then the hug took on a different feeling.
 It was as though it was not my arms.
 I felt held, comforted.
-I stopped crying.
-Something shifted inside of me.
-Soon after, I had several experiences that was life changing.
+The crying stopped and something shifted inside of me.
+My life changed that day.

-To my surprise and delight, I realized that I was creating my life and I began to live with intention.
+To my surprise and delight, the things and places I put on my board came to me.
+I realized that I was creating my life and I began to live with intention.

-In 2014, when my three kids were raised and on their own, a desire for a deeper freedom was calling me forward.
-I became a Certified Life Coach and dared to change my life.
-My quest and life purpose took over as I set out to discover what remains when everything else is stripped away.
-I resigned from my government job, sold my house and everything I owned and hit the road with my car, bike and new dome tent.
-That’s when my real life’s work started – connecting to and listening to my inner being.
+In 2014, when my three kids were raised and on their own, a deeper freedom was calling me forward.
+For a year I trained to certify as a Life Coach and then resigned from my 25-year government job, sold my house and everything I owned and hit the road with my car, bike and new dome tent.
+I was on a quest to discover what remains when everything else is stripped away.

 As a nomad I travelled from valleys to campgrounds and to mountain-tops.

-Over several months I drove to Vancouver, down the California coast, saw the Grand Canyon, tented in Monument Valley, hiked the energy vortexes of Sedona Arizona, assisted with a coaching course in Denver, slid down the scorching sand dunes in Colorado, biked the Rio Grande Gorge in New Mexico and then leaving my car in Phoenix, I hopped on a plane to Rome, Italy (where I got stripped of my identification, money, credit cards, passport, glasses and both sets of my car keys.
+I drove to Vancouver, down the California coast, saw the Grand Canyon, tented in Monument Valley, hiked the energy vortexes of Sedona, assisted with a coaching course in Denver, slid down the scorching white sand dunes in Colorado, biked the Rio Grande Gorge in New Mexico and then leaving my car in Phoenix, I hopped on a plane to Rome, Italy (where I got stripped of my identification, money, credit cards, passport, glasses and both sets of my car keys).
 With Divine guidance, I managed to tour Italy and Greece for three weeks and returned to Phoenix to meet a locksmith to get into my car before catching a flight back to Canada for my daughter’s engagement party and to fix my financial situation.

-After a couple of months I was on the road again.
-With a one-way ticket to London, I spent two weeks exploring London and learning to navigate the Tube, flew to Hamburg, bused to Berlin, then on to Paris and took a train down to Thích Nhất Hạnh’s Plum Village in southern France for a week chanting with the sisters.
-From there I stepped onto the Camino de Santiago and walked for 45 days covering 1300 km, ending in Finisterre Spain.
-Down to Lisbon Portugal for a few days and back up to Madrid, on to Frankfurt and then a flight home in time for my daughter’s wedding.
+After a couple of months, with a one-way ticket to London, I was on the road again.
+I spent two weeks exploring London and learning to navigate the Tube, flew to Hamburg, bused to Berlin, then on to Paris and took a train down to Thích Nhất Hạnh’s Plum Village in southern France where I chanted with the sisters for a week.
+From there I stepped onto the Camino de Santiago and walked for 45 days covering 1100 km, ending in Finisterre Spain.
+I caught a bus down to Porto and then Lisbon for few days and took a train up to Madrid, and with divine providence, at the height of my aloneness, I met a Canadian friend who was passing through.
+A flight to to Frankfurt got me home.

-Michel and I got married, drove across Canada and the next month synchronicity took us to the South of France.
-We sold everything and landed in Nice on the Côte d’Azur.
-Within four months Covid hit.
+Then we got married and drove across Canada.
+The next month synchronicity showed us the way.
+We sold everything (again) and landed in Nice in the South of France to experience life on the Côte d’Azur.
+Within four months covid hit.
 Since we couldn’t travel to Canada, we stayed for three and a half years.

 Thank you for reading.